krshubham/issue-helper-extension/README.md

 This Chrome extension uses a Large Language Model (LLM) to summarize GitHub issues and suggest possible fixes based on the content of the issue.

-> **Note:** This extension has been submitted to the Chrome Web Store for publishing.
-We are currently awaiting approval.
+> Download the extension at [here](https://chromewebstore.google.com/detail/github-issue-helper/ofckeainckjmmfocpjilclcdfcoajfno)

 ## Features